Thames Water Authority

 The Thames Water Authority was a UK regional water authority created by the Water Act 1973 to consolidate water management in the river Thames catchment area.
 It was dissolved in 1989 due to the privatisation of the water industry.

 Predecessors

 The bodies subsumed by the Thames Water Authority included the Metropolitan Water Board, the Thames Conservancy, the Lee Conservancy Catchment Board and parts of the Essex and Kent River authorities.
-It also took over water and sewage responsibility from the following water suppliers in the Thames catchment:
+It also took over water and sewage responsibility from the following public water suppliers in the Thames catchment: